+Property Questionnaire

 1. Length of ownership

 How long have you owned the property?

-My aunt owns the property.
-She has lived in it for approximately 60 years until she moved into a care home on 22/07/24.
+16 years

 2. Council Tax

 Which Council Tax band is your property in?

 3. Parking

 What are the arrangements for parking at your property?
-(Please indicate all that apply)

-Garage Yes Allocated parking space Yes Driveway Yes Shared parking No On street Yes Resident permit No Metered parking No Other:
+(Please indicate all that apply) Garage Allocated parking space Driveway Shared parking On street Resident permit Metered parking Other (please specify): Image: Comparison of the street specify):

-4. Conservation Area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance)?
-No
+4. Conservation Area Is your property in a designated Conservation Area (i.e. an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance)?

-5. Listed Building
+5. Listed Buildings

 Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?